-1. Your child should not come for classes if they show any signs of illnesses (such as coughing, sneezing or vomiting).
+1. Your child should not attend onsite lessons if they show any signs of illnesses (such as coughing, sneezing or vomiting).
 This is to prevent infecting other children in the classroom.
 A child showing symptoms of illness will be required to be taken home immediately.

 3. In the interest of your child’s well being whilst in The Centre’s care, The Centre must be informed of any medical or other conditions affecting your child.

 8.0 STUDENTS’ RESPONSIBILITIES